paulkn/esar/src/pages/index.md

 The time is now!

 The Father is keeping His promises to His daughters.
-He is faithful to the end, and His words are true
+He is faithful to the end, and His words are true:

 * the promise of overcoming
 * the promise of restoration of what was lost